Ulm-IQO/qudi-core/README.md

 ## News and Updates
 We will occasionally inform the qudi community about releases and breaking changes (no discussions).

-If you want to stay in the loop, please subscribe to our [qudi-announce mailing list](http://www.freelists.org/list/qudi-announce).
+If you are using qudi and want to stay in the loop, please subscribe to our [qudi-announce mailing list](http://www.freelists.org/list/qudi-announce).

 ## License